 It is recommended that the governance of the NDP FoS is through the ENA to allow for more reactive updates to reflect stakeholder feedback and adjustments to meet their new requirements.
-Consideration should be given to making the NDP FoS a guidance document or instead defining the NDP FoS in an Engineering Recommendation, including it under the governance of the Distribution Code Review Panel by listing it in an Annex document.
+Consideration should be given to making the NDP FoS a guidance document or instead defining the NDP FoS in an Engineering Recommendation, including it under the governance of the Distribution Code Review Panel by listing it as an Annex document.

-As the LTDS review is due to be undertaken over the Summer 2021, it is recommended that the working group review the LTDS current make-up and alignment with the NDP and whether any efficiencies can be obtained by moving aspects of the capacity reporting to the NDP.
+As a review of the LTDS has recently commenced, it is recommended that the working group consider the LTDS current make-up and alignment with the NDP and whether any efficiencies can be obtained by moving aspects of the capacity reporting to the NDP, or by moving some elements of NDP into the LTDS with a combined form of statement.
+Either way, the co-ordinated purpose and content of the NDP and LTDS should be clarified and communicated to ensure that users have a clear understanding of what is found where.

-It is recommended that the reporting of network capacity at distribution/transmission interface points is considered by DNOs and NGESO, to increase stakeholder utility by improving how distribution and transmission reports work together.
+It is recommended that the reporting of network capacity at distribution/transmission interface points is considered by DNOs, TOs and NGESO, to increase stakeholder utility by improving how distribution and transmission reports work together.